 - A malicious insider: this is a person who acts maliciously with intent.
 This may be someone who has access to sensitive information, for example, a sales administrator, an exec, or an IT staff member with privileges.
 With access to so much sensitive data, what happens if the employee decides to leave or develops a grudge against the company?
 What if they send this data outside the company, or try to sell it for cash?

 - A non-malicious insider: this is a person who unintentionally violates data protection and compliance policy.
 Clearly, these insiders greatly outnumber the former group.
 They violate policies without meaning to do so.
 For instance, they may email confidential documents to their personal address in order to carry on working at home.
 Either way, the company’s confidential data is still at risk.

 According to Harvard Business Review, insider threats account for 39% of all data breaches.
 The actions of someone inside the company can make your business vulnerable, damage your company’s reputation and cost you millions of dollars.According to @HarvardBusinessReview, insider threats account for 39% of all data breaches.
 Click To Tweet

 Allegations of misconduct have cost the US Congress a staggering $17 million in the last 20 years.
 According to a recent case study by Worklogic, the costs of misconduct for a single employee were between $200k and $300k, while the costs of the simple steps needed to minimize the risks of misconduct across the organization were only $12,500.
 But what exactly are those simple steps?
 What can companies do to minimize misconduct?

-Email and social media in employee misconduct cases
+Social media ediscovery and employee misconduct cases

-What is employee misconduct?
+What is social media misconduct?